mightysabean/cv-templating/docs/tutorial.md

 ...
 ```

-<aside>Tip: The use of a hyphen ("-") at the start or end of a block permits delete white spaces or newlines between the exterior and the interior of the block.</aside>
+Tip: The use of a hyphen ("-") at the start or end of a block permits delete white spaces or newlines between the exterior and the interior of the block.

 The result is: